 Unit 1: Interpreting Characters

 Unit 4: Historical Fiction Clubs

 We also use Teacher’s College Writing Workshop as part of our program.
 Students learn to think like authors and write with independence.
 They write narratives, opinion pieces, and essays.
-Along the way, they learn organizational skills, practice conventions, and become well rehearsed in the entire writing process.
+Along the way, they learn organizational skills, practice conventions, and become proficient in the entire writing process.